Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Batch Label Inference Attack

+\end{small} In Eq.(\ref{equ:small_linear_simultaneous_equations}), there are $M$ equations and $B$ unknown variables.
+Therefore, when $B \leq rank(A) \leq M$, all the $C$ groups of Eq.(\ref{equ:small_linear_simultaneous_equations}) has only one group of solution.
+According to Lemma \ref{lemma_1}, the recovery rate the label should be $1.0$.
+That is, when the batch size is no larger than the size of embedded features, labels are leaked with 100\%.

+When $B > rank(A)$, there are more than one solution.
+However, additional constraints can be exploited.
+First, each column in $\frac{\partial {\ell}_\mathcal{B}}{\partial H_{B}}$ represents a sample $i$'s gradient with respect to $H_i$, and it should have only one element that is less than zero and all the other elements should be in the range of $[0,1]$.
+From Eq.(\ref{equ:one_negative}), the sum of the elements in each column should be zero.
+What's more, there is no need to find the exact value of each element of unknown matrix.
+Instead, the attacker only needs to find out which element is negative.
+In this case, multiple solutions may lead to the same conclusion about the labels.

-Inspired by the attack performed by \cite{Deepleakage2019}, we adopted a deep learning approach to accomplish this attack, see Figure \ref{fig:vfl_attach_setting}($A$, $B$) and Algorithm \ref{label_leakage_algorithm}.
-Specifically, the passive party (attacker) $p$ set up an internal model which tries to guess the labels and communicated intermediate results $H_a$ for every sample in a batch so that the simulated local gradients match the observed ones.
-First, for each sample in each batch $\mathcal{B}$ it randomly initializes $y'$ and ${H_a}'$, then computes its gradients using:
+Inspired by the attack performed by \cite{Deepleakage2019}, we adopt a deep learning approach to accomplish this batch-level label inference attack, see Figure \ref{fig:vfl_attach_setting}($A$, $B$) and Algorithm \ref{label_leakage_algorithm}.
+Specifically, the passive party (attacker) $p$ sets up an internal model which tries to guess the labels and communicated intermediate results $\{H_i^a\}_{i \in \mathcal{B}}$ for every sample $i$ in a batch $\mathcal{B}$ so that the simulated local gradients match the observed ones.
+First, for each sample $i$ in each batch $\mathcal{B}$ it randomly initializes $y_i'$ and ${H_i^a}'$, then computes its gradients using:

 Then the final objective is to match the observed and simulated gradients: